Regularly check your registration with KVK

 The number of employees per company is registered in the Business Register.
 The employed persons consist of the cooperating owners, partners, and employees.

 Arrangements for, for example, subsidies, filing annual accounts or the obligation for a works council are based on the number of employees.
 Many bvs register '0 or 1 working person' at the start.
 Such a small bv can grow into a SME with dozens of employees.
 Anyone who consults the Business Register may start to doubt whether this is really the company they are in contact with.
 So, take the time every year to check the number of employed persons in your registration and update the data if necessary.

 WAADI, UBO The Business Register contains more information that you should check regularly.
 Things like: telephone number, email address, yes/no non-mailing indicator.
 Do you hire out staff?
 Then think of WAADI registration.
 Also, most companies have to register their important stakeholders as Ultimate Beneficial Owners (UBOs) in the UBO register.

 Fight against fake companies

 Correct registration ensures that business partners can do business safely.
 Before working with someone, you want to know more about the company and the authorised person.
 Business is increasingly done digitally.
-Criminals capitalise on this by setting up fake websites (in Dutch), email spoofing and corporate identity theft (in Dutch).
+Criminals capitalise on this by setting up fake websites, email spoofing and corporate identity theft (in Dutch).
 To reduce the risk of fraud, it is important that others can find your business addresses, persons authorised to sign and the trade and domain names used.
 This allows suppliers and customers to check whether they are doing business with the right company and the right people.

 100 years of security